BLuglio/works-single-view/README.md

 ## Answers to questions

 1) <b>Describe briefly the matching and reconciling method chosen.</b>
+The solution is based on the fact that I considered the iswc code the most important piece of information contained inside the csv file, since it is an international standard and identifies each musical work uniquely.

-    1) The csv file is read with the pandas library, extracting only the columns 'iswc', 'contributors' and 'title'.
+    1) The csv file is read with the pandas library, extracting the columns containing the 'iswc', 'contributors' and 'title' values into the list `data`; this list contains all values as they are in the original csv file
-    2)
+    2) the iswc without duplicates and null values are stored in the `iswcs` list
+    3) for each iswc inside the `iswcs` list, the following steps are executed:
+        1) the list containing the indices of all its occurrences inside the `data` list is obtained
+        2) using the list computed at 1), all the related contributors are extracted from `data` and added to a set, in order to eliminate duplicates.
+Such a set is then returned as a list
         3)
     4)
 <br>